 Meanwhile, plastic pots, especially clear plastic pots, allows orchid growers to properly and easily monitor their orchid’s health.
 However, plastic containers are not as sturdy as other containers.
 If your orchid is top-heavy with a lot of spikes and blooms, it may tip over if it is kept in just a light-weight plastic pot.

-Another option is a wooden container or basket.
+Another option is a wooden orchid container or basket.
 This promotes great ventilation.
 It also provides a clear view of your plant’s root mass.
 However, it may start to break down within a year or two of constant water exposure.
 You may also use mesh containers as your orchid’s home.

 Lastly, ceramic greatly enhances an orchid’s appearance.
 Plenty of orchid owners choose this container alongside a clear plastic pot using the double-potting method.